Jkrish1011/order-match-engine-rs/README.md

 Status: active development.
 The intent is a full, self-contained, production-grade matching core with a clean API surface you can import as a library.

+This README reflects the current code in `src/main.rs` and distinguishes between what is implemented today and what is planned next.

 ## Table of contents

 - [Goals](#goals)